-The Counseling center is in room 222 in the Napolitan Student Center.
+The counseling center is in room 222 in the Napolitan Student Center.
 Hours are Monday – Thursday 8 a.m. – 5 p.m. and Friday 8 a.m. – 4 p.m.

-Indiana state law and ethical standards obligate a breach of confidence in the following circumstances: (1) clear and imminent danger to client or others, i.e., suicide, homicide; (2) knowledge of current child abuse; and (3) a court order for client records.
+Indiana state law and ethical standards obligate a breach of confidence in the following circumstances: (1) clear and imminent danger to client or others, i.e., suicide, homicide; (2) knowledge of current child or elder abuse; and (3) a court order for client records.

 What happens in the case of sexual assault?

 If you or a friend have experienced sexual assault, rape, or nonconsensual contact of any kind you may call security at 317.738.8888 or 911 for immediate assistance.
 There are several off campus resources including ASSIST, at 317.739.4456, and the Rape Abuse & Incest National Network at 1.800.656.HOPE or www.rainn.org.